 In 2015, Encore moved its offices and private lessons to 800 McHenry Avenue in Crystal Lake, Illinois.
 After just a year in the new location, Encore’s private lessons and group classes had increased in enrollment by 50%.
 In 2019, Encore doubled our office and studio space to welcome two longstanding community programs into the EMA family: McHenry County Youth Orchestra (MCYO) and Voices In Harmony (VIH).
 In 2021, MCYO officially became the EMA Youth Orchestra signaling a new chapter in its history.
 The EMA Youth Orchestra is the only community youth orchestra in our county and has three orchestras for grades 4-12.
 Voices In Harmony is one of McHenry County’s premier adult community choirs for ages 18+.

 Encore continues to offer a comprehensive children’s choir program for grades 1-12.
 The EMA Youth Orchestra serves students from 23 communities and over 50 schools.
 Voices in Harmony serves 50 adults spanning the ages of 16-80 years old from across greater McHenry, Lake, Cook and Kane Counties.
-Our summer camps serve over 300 students in musical theater, chamber music and chorus, while professional, experienced faculty offer private lessons to over 200 students each week.
+Our summer camps serve over 300 students in musical theater, chamber music and chorus.
+In 2021, EMA launched the Encore Wind Symphony, a summer band for top players from 20 area high schools/colleges.
+Throughout the year, professional, experienced faculty offer private lessons to over 300 students each week.
 Music Together®, our early childhood music program serves our young families and Joyful Noise serves young adults of all abilities.
 Encore is truly living into our belief that “Music is for Life.”

 Voices In Harmony